DarienLibrary/website_content/content/_finished/meeting_rooms/meetings-rooms.md

 <div class="col-md-4 md-margin-bottom-50">

-#### Power Library Conference Room
+#### Traver Room

 Capacity: 6

 <img src="/uploads/library_building/interior/pla_study.jpg" alt="Power Library Conference Room" class="img-responsive margin-bottom-10" />

-The Power Library Conference Room is ideal for a small meeting or study group.
+The Traver Room is ideal for a small meeting or study group.
 You can print and copy your papers next door in the Business Center.
 It is located on the Lower Level inside the Power Library.

 Cellphone reception is very weak as it's underground.